 The anonymous complaint alleged that BG Huxtable scheduled a trip to conduct National Guard business that took him from Richmond to Charlotte, NC, to Camp Shelby, MS, and back to Richmond.
-The trip was canceled, but BG Huxtable travelled to Charlotte anyway, where he visited (b)(6),(b)(7)(C) he returned to Richmond at the Government's expense, filed a travel claim, and received payment for the trip.
+The trip was canceled, but BG Huxtable travelled to Charlotte anyway, where he visited (0)(6), (0)(7)(C).
+After visiting (0)(6), (0)(7)(C) he returned to Richmond at the Government's expense, filed a travel claim, and received payment for the trip.